Achievable logoAchievable logo

 If the preferred stock was bought at par ($100), it could be converted into 4 shares of common stock.
 Essentially, the investor is paying $25 per share of common stock ($100 / 4), which is the conversion price.

-Now, let’s dive into some more difficult questions involving convertible preferred stock.
+Now, let’s work through a more challenging question involving convertible preferred stock.

 An investor purchases shares of a $100 par, 7% preferred stock which is convertible at $25 and callable at 102.
 A few years later, the preferred stock is trading at $103, while the common stock is trading at $26.
 If the issuer announces an upcoming call of the preferred stock in 60 days, which of the following options should you recommend to the investor?